Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 Totally agree.

-I hope people take time this Memorial Day weekend to remember the sacrifices the freedoms that we all Enjoy were paid for with real lives and real blood.
+I hope people will take time this Memorial Day weekend to remember the sacrifices the freedoms that we all Enjoy were paid for with real lives and real blood.

-I know Pat you've been there several times Agree probably one of the most powerful parts of DC is a visit to Arlington National Cemetery
+You guys obviously trigger you live in DC and oh Pat you've been there several times Agree probably one of the most powerful parts of DC is a visit to Arlington National Cemetery

-Yeah, you know, we typically go there on Memorial Day because there's a whole set of veterans that go and and ride Harleys along the street in the Iwo Jima Memorial is a great place to go and watch those guys go by and as they they drive around and and it's always kind of an exciting time because they're You know starting on Friday, they're gonna start rolling in they kind of got the Wisconsin tradition because it's a lot of guys on Harleys, of course, but
+set of veterans to go and and ride Harleys along the street in the Iwo Jima Memorial is a great place to go and watch those guys go by and as they they drive around and and it's always kind of an exciting time because they're um the you know starting on Friday they're going to start rolling in and it's kind of got the Wisconsin tradition because there's a lot of guys on Harleys of course but um yeah

-I would just underscore that I hope that people take this opportunity as well to not only focus on the sacrifice, that is the main reason for the holiday, but the service of it as well.
+underscore that I hope that people take this opportunity as well to not only focus on the sacrifice, that is the main reason for the holiday, but the service of it as well.

-These are people who served their country and that, um, you know, as, as I know, one of the listeners was saying on, on YouTube here right now, let's not just have, you know, a bunch of empty gestures.
+And that, you know, as I know, one of the listeners was saying on YouTube here right now, let's not just have, you know, a bunch of empty gestures.

 Let's actually instill the values of service to the next generation.